Jimmea/docker-elk/readme.md

 > docker-compose down
 ```

-**Note**: If you using Ubuntu/Linux, you may need to change the permissions of folder:
+**Note important**: If you using Ubuntu/Linux, you may need to change the permissions of folder:

 ```sh
 sudo chmod -R 777 /path_to_project/data